embulk/embulk/docs/eeps/draft-maven-style-plugins.md

 The new plugin style would be called "Maven-style plugins".

 Just in case, a single JAR file including its dependency libraries (so-called "fat JAR") is not our choice.
 Fat JARs do not satisfy the requirement #3.
+In addition, fat JARs have a potential risk of Java package name conflicts with [the Java Module System in Java 9 or later](https://www.oracle.com/corporate/features/understanding-java-9-modules.html), which will be explained in another EEP.

 Tooling in Embulk
 ------------------